h0r0x/DominoSolver/README.md

 The objective is to select the configuration that allows maximizing the number of inserted tiles, using the models’ capacity to navigate effectively through the entire solution space.

-<a name="_page2_x56.69_y369.87"></a>**Description of Tests**
+### Description of Tests

 To evaluate the performance of the MiniZinc and Clingo models, I randomly generated 10 batches of 10 problem instances each.
-To do this, I used a Python script called **create\_input.py** which places inside the **/input** directory 10 ".txt" files, each containing 10 problem instances variable by identifier, difficulty level (easy, medium, hard), set of

-tiles, and chessboard size.
+To do this, I used a Python script called **create\_input.py** which places inside the **/input** directory 10 ".txt" files, each containing 10 problem instances variable by identifier, difficulty level (easy, medium, hard), set of tiles, and chessboard size.
 Inside each file, we find:

 - Four easy instances that serve to test the models’ capabilities with basic configurations and small-sized chessboards.
 - Four medium instances that increase complexity, both in the number of tiles and in the size of the chessboard, requiring a more in-depth exploration of the solution space.